psonH/mountaineering-ui-react-website/README.md

-# Mountaineering themed website UI created using React JS
+# Mountaineering themed website UI created using React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).